memri/ios-application/memri/gui/components/Text/MemriTextEditor/textEditor/README.md

 **To build:**
 ```
-cd THISFOLDER;
+cd PATHTOTHISFOLDER;
 vue build editor.vue --dest textEditorDist
 ```

-The distribution folder is used within the main iOS project, so once you have run `vue build` you can rebuild the app to include the new version.
+The distribution folder is used within the main iOS project, so once you have run the above command you can rebuild the app to include the new version.